In May 2017, I accepted a job offer at the Wisconsin IceCube Particle Astrophysics

 last bolt into the heavy lid of the IceCube cargo crate.
 I am now

-sitting on top of three metric tons of shit-expensive technical IceCube
+sitting on top of two metric tons of shit-expensive technical IceCube

 gear!
 Packing up all that stuff was a lot of fun - unpacking it at Pole